Trip Highlights

 - Shampoo and soap (we recommend biodegradable, multi-purpose options)

-- Female urinary device (allows women to urinate standing up without removing clothing).
+- *Optional female urinary device (allows women to urinate standing up without removing clothing).
 Silicon or hard plastic ones work great.
 Popular name brands include Gogirl and Shewee.

 Insect Repellent